 Although the results of these challenges manifested clearly in a variety of forms, the recruitment staff wasn’t able to pin down the issues and form a strategy to handle these challenges.

 Our approach was to have a customized view for the C Level executives and also for the operations staff together.
 With built-in market intelligence information along with a clearly defined probable action plan to take care of the top issues, it was well accepted by the HR community.

 Knocking the door at the perfect time, Renew HR, with its offering of SHARP HR Analytics Package, was able to help this firm with insights-driven recruitment analytics.

-Our storyboard-like approach to analytics which follows a plan that typically performs a great deal information crunching was the differentiating factor.
+Our storyboard-like approach to analytics, which follows a plan that typically performs a great deal of information crunching, was the differentiating factor.

 With the SHARP HR Analytics setup, a good deal of intriguing factors came up front and center that had to be addressed to achieve the desired goals.

 The direct impact of the information was the measures that they took to deal with the problems associated with hiring.